robinmdm/assignment-2/README.md

  Furthermore there will be a specific website "ask questions" site for students, in which they can select a field (and then afterwards a specific course in that field if they want), leaving their e-mail for a future reply.

-Guardians will have access to a specific "asked questions" site that is restricted only to them.
-Guardians can only view questions in a field they registred for.
-There should be a table showing questions with their headers and then a guardian can click on it to see the full message with a text-field that is a reply body, that later will be sent to the e-mail of the original student who asked the question.
+Guardians will have exclusive access to a "frequently asked questions" website.
+Guardians can only see questions in the fields for which they have registered.
+There should be a table with questions and their headers, and a guardian can click on it to see the full message with a text-field that is a reply body, which will later be sent to the original student who asked the question's e-mail.

    These steps should be helpful to you to implement the website.
 This will be the flow of information step by step.
 So that users can have the best user experince with our website.